lmefiuna/jamieson_daphne/README.md

 ## IP Cores

 This design uses the "Gigabit Ethernet PCS PMA" IP core from Xilinx.
 It is included in every Vivado build and is free to use.
-The build script pulls this core automatically.
+The build script pulls this core automatically from the XCIX file.

 ## Hardware

-This demo design is targets the XC7K325TFF900-2 FPGA on the Xilinx KC705 development board.
-Plug an SFP or SFP+ module into the SFP cage on the development board and connect the other end to a GbE port in a switch or PC.
+This demo design targets the XC7A200T-3FBG676C FPGA used on the DAPHNE board.
+Plug an SFP or SFP+ module into the SFP cage for DAQ1 and connect the other end to a GbE port in a switch or PC.

-Note there is a difference between the KC705 v1.0 and v1.1 PCB revisions.
-One of the SFP differential pairs used by this design is flipped on the v1.1 PCB.
-See comments in top_level.vhd for details.

 In the FPGA there are some various registers and memories that are connected to the internal address data bus.
 Specifically there is a BlockRAM, a couple of static readonly registers, a read-write test register, and a FIFO.
-The address mapping for these things is defined in the kc705_package.vhd file.
+The address mapping for these things is defined in the VHDL package file.

+Note the XCIX IP core package needed to be regenerated because the Artix family uses different MGTs.

+### Clocks

+This design requires a 125MHz MGT refclk and a 200MHz system clock (FPGA_MCLK).
+The microcontroller on the DAPHNE must configure the clock generator to produce these frequencies.

 ## Software